What are SIP trunks and why are they favored?

 SIP trunks provide the mechanism for companies, especially multi-national enterprise-level corporations, to eliminate obstacles between people engaging in different communication modes globally through media and various devices.

 This article was originally published under "What is a SIP trunk?".
 It was completely rewritten, updated and published on January 18, 2022.
-About the author.

 References and Resources